openhwgroup/core-v-xif/docs/source/x_ext.rst

 The ``id`` is a unique identification number for offloaded instructions.
 An ``id`` value can be reused after an earlier instruction related to the same ``id`` value has fully completed (i.e. because it was not accepted for offload, because it was killed or because it retired).
 The same ``id`` value will be used for all transaction packets on all interfaces that logically relate to the same instruction.
+The ``id`` values for in-flight offloaded instructions are only required to be unique; they are for example not required to be incremental.

 A compressed request transaction is defined as the combination of all ``compressed_req`` signals during which ``compressed_valid`` is 1 and the ``id`` remains unchanged.
 I.e. a new transaction can be started by just changing the ``id`` signal and keeping the valid signal asserted (even if ``compressed_ready`` remained 0).